larvuz2/capy-swim3d/README.md

 # Physics-Based Character Controller

 A simple physics-based character controller using Rapier physics engine and Three.js for rendering.
-This project demonstrates how to create a character that responds to WASD movement and space for jumping, with realistic physics simulation.
+This project demonstrates how to create a character that responds to WASD movement and space for jumping, with realistic physics simulation and a third-person camera system.

 ## Features